 In the area of surety law, Ms. Stengel represents clients in connection with all types of bonds, including performance, payment, and miscellaneous bonds.
 She has assisted sureties, contractors, subcontractors and owners with all types of bonding matters, including pre-default investigations, performance default claims, payment claims, project completion agreements, ratification and takeover agreements, and all aspects of claims and default.
 Because of her extensive litigation experience, Ms. Stengel is the Practice Area Leader for the Litigation Practice Group for the firm.

 Since 2008, Mid-South Super Lawyers magazine has named Ms. Stengel a Super Lawyer in construction litigation, and is AV Preeminent Rated by Martindale-Hubbell.
-She was also recently selected by her peers for inclusion in The Best Lawyers in America 2021 in the fields of Construction Litigation and Construction Law for the sixth year, and designated as one of the Super Lawyers Top 50 Women Lawyers in the Mid-South.
+She was also recently selected by her peers for inclusion in The Best Lawyers in America 2022 in the fields of Construction Litigation and Construction Law for the seventh year, and designated as one of the Super Lawyers Top 50 Women Lawyers in the Mid-South.
 She was also chosen as a finalist in the Memphis Business Journal’s 2017 Best of the Bar Awards.
 She has also been named the Best Lawyers 2020 Construction Law “Lawyer of the Year” in Memphis.
 In November of 2017, she was elected the first female president of the Tennessee Association of Construction Counsel.
 She had previously served on the TACC board as a director (2010-2013), secretary (2013-2015), and vice president (2016-2017).